smartinternz02/SBSPS-Challenge-9399-Develop-An-Accurate-Model-For-Cricket-Pose-Estimation/README.md

-# IBM-Hackathon22
+# SBSPS Challenge 9399 An Accurate Model for Cricket Pose Estimation

-To execute the code
+#To execute the code
 Install this library for dependency

 use "!pip install mediapipe" to install